RonFrancesca/makam_research/README.md

 deriving note onset  distributions  which  we  subsequently  correlate  to weighted usul histograms used  to  formalise  meter.

-In partcicular, we aim to answer three main questions:
+In particular, we aim to answer three main questions:
 RQ1 - To  what  extent  are  the  findings  andconclusions drawn in Holzapfel et al’s work reproducible on  a different  data-set?
 RQ2 - To  what degree  does thechoice ofmakamalso act to reinforce or diminish metricalstrength?
 RQ3 - To what extent do pitch relations acrossmakamswith differingusulsact to also reinforce metre?